Your Wealth Plan: 4 Steps to Financial Freedom

 • Emergency Fund: 3–6 months of essential living expenses in a High-Yield Savings Account (HYSA).

-• Secure Term Life Insurance, a basic Will, and when needed, Umbrella Insurance.
+• Secure Term Life, Disability, and (eventually if needed) Umbrella insurance, along with a Basic Will and Power of Attorney.
 (See Appendix 3 for more on Insurance)

-• Protection prevents one accident from wiping out your entire Balance Sheet.
+• Investing is pointless if one accident or lawsuit wipes out your entire Balance Sheet.

 5. The 25x Rule (Retirement Target)